You are feeling verrry sleepy.

 You can see why stereotypical top-hat-wearing, pocket-watch-wielding hypnotists say this instead of “You are feeling very somnolent.”
 It’s just not quite as catchy, is it?

-But essentially, somnolence and feeling sleepy are the same things, according to our friends at Merriam Webster:
+But essentially, somnolence and feeling sleepy are the same thing, according to our friends at Merriam-Webster:

 The quality of being drowsy; sleepiness.

 Etymology fans will know that somnolence stems from the Latin root “somno,” meaning sleep, followed by an appropriate suffix.
 (If ever a sentence were to leave you feeling somnolent, that would have to be it.
 Yawn!)

 But why do we feel sleepy in the first place?
 Why do we even need sleep?
 What’s happening to our bodies when we’re tired?
 And how can we make sure we get enough sleep?

 Let’s find out with a bit of bedtime reading.